JDiPierro/nypaddlingproject/README.md

 - An admin verifies the update was real and high quality.
 - The admin awards the user with points based on the quality of the report (5, 10, 15?)
 - Display a leaderboard of who has the most points
+- Add the location scraping code to this repo.
+    - Pull in the Paddling.com location ID and slug

 # Data models: